daniel20k-alt/Simple-Web-Browser-app/README.md

 ```

 Although when accesing the above links the user would be limited to only acces urls within those websites, the restriction would not apply when searching on Google, hence that would make accessing the search results provided by Google impossible.

+### To add

++ limitation to not go outside the provided link
++ UI is to be updated into a more styled one.
++ app icon
++ settings menu (to add websites)

 ## License